jonnor/machinehearing/tinymlEMEA2021/notes.md

 - Make cover photo.
 Use on intro/outro
 Coffee, roaster, MachineLearning, sound

+- Make overlays have margins on each side.
+Box style

 - Write script for what to say on each slide
 - Find pictures for each slide
 - Rehearse and time presentation.
 3x